ink-splatters/darwin-system/README.md

 `nix-darwin` + `home-manager` based, declarative `macOS` configuration.
 Early development.
 Poduction use is discouraged.

+If not stated otherwise, **Apple Silicon** platform should be always considered.

 ### Misc

 #### A note about Provisioning Profiles